SSWConsulting/SSW.Rules.Content/rules/use-icons-to-not-surprise-users/rule.md

 archivedreason: null
 guid: 283e14e7-fe59-4017-9422-e9efc3eda6da
 ---
 When a user clicks a hyperlink, they expect a webpage to open.
-If they click on a link that is actually a .DOC file, they might encounter the unexpected experience of having Microsoft Word open in the background.
+If they click on a link that is actually a .Doc/.Docx file, they might encounter the unexpected experience of having Microsoft Word open in the background.

 <!--endintro-->